Looking for a Trimbox alternative?

 Why people switch from Trimbox to Gmailytics

 Standalone dashboard.
 Trimbox is primarily a Chrome extension and mobile app.
-Gmailytics offers both — a web dashboard you can use without any extension installed, plus a Chrome extension for in-Gmail workflows.
+Gmailytics offers both — a web dashboard you can use without any extension installed, plus a browser extension for in-Gmail workflows.
 If you ever want to clean from a different machine without installing anything, Gmailytics works in any browser.

 Storage analytics.
 Both tools delete emails.
 Gmailytics also shows you a ranked breakdown of who's actually using your storage — which sender accounts for the biggest share, what's quietly eating gigabytes.
 That “why is Gmail full?” answer happens before you even pick what to delete.